netj/3x/docs/tutorial/README.md

 ### 4. Explore Results

-3X provides two main ways with its GUI to visualize and browse the result of your experiment: with tables and charts.
+<span class="sans-serif">3X</span> provides two main ways with its GUI to visualize and browse the result of your experiment: with tables and charts.
-Although limited in its capability for exploration, 3X's CLI exposes many details of the result in tab-separated textual form, which can be more useful for processing data with other well-known command-line utilities.
+Although limited in its capability for exploration, <span class="sans-serif">3X</span>'s CLI exposes many details of the result in tab-separated textual form, which can be more useful for processing data with other well-known command-line utilities.

 #### 4.1.
 Tabulate Results

-The Results tab in 3X's GUI shows the desired part of the result in a tabular form with controls for filtering, aggregating, and projecting the input and output variables to the table.
+The Results tab in <span class="sans-serif">3X</span>'s GUI shows the desired part of the result in a tabular form with controls for filtering, aggregating, and projecting the input and output variables to the table.

 ##### Filter results by selecting the values for input variables